ksanjeet/machinery/export_helpers/kickstart_export_readme.md

   ks=http://<ip>:8000/ks.cfg

-## Changing permissions of the KickStart export
+## Changing permissions of the kickstart export

 By default the KickStart export is only accessible by the user.
 This is also the case for all sub directories.